 The majority of companies assume the residual value of an asset at the end of its useful life is zero, which maximizes the depreciation expense (and tax benefits).

-We’ll assume the useful life of the car is ten years, at which the car is practically worthless by then, i.e. for the sake of simplicity, we’ll set the scrap value as $0 by the end of ten years.
+We’ll assume the useful life of the car is ten years, at which the car is practically worthless by then, i.e. for the sake of simplicity, we’ll assume the scrap value is zero by the end of its useful life.

 - Purchase Price = $100,000

 - Scrap Value = $0

 - Number of Years Passed = 4 Years

 Q. If you’re attempting to sell the used car to your friend, how much should you expect?